eyal-lezmy/android-things-workshop/README.md

 Try it now, once everything is OK, go to the next step.

-### Deploy the project on the Raspberry Pi
+### Deploy your new project on the Raspberry Pi

-Now that the environment is set up, you can deploy the start project to the Raspberry Pi.
+Now that the environment is set up, you can deploy this bootstrap project to the Raspberry Pi.

-As you know, relying on a conference Wi-Fi for a workshop is like living on the edge.
+As you may know, relying on a conference Wi-Fi for a workshop is like living on the edge.
 That's a risk we prefer not to take, so we decided to connect the Raspberry Pi to a different local Wi-Fi network.
 Your development machine should be connected to the following Wi-Fi network to deploy your Android Things application to the Raspberry Pi.

 * **Security**: WPA2